 - 2 tablespoons (30 mL) fresh lemon juice

-- Preheat oven to 325°F (162°C) with a rack in the center position.
-Generously butter and flour a 12-cup bundt pan; chill in the refrigerator while you prepare the batter.
+- Prepare Cake: Preheat the oven to 325°F (162°C) with a rack in the center position.
+Generously butter and flour a 12-cup bundt pan; chill the pan in the refrigerator while you prepare the batter.

-- In a stand mixer bowlf, fitted with a paddle attachment, combine the granulated sugar and lemon zest.
-Using your fingers, rub the sugar and lemon zest together until very fragrant.
-Add the softened butter, and beat mixture together at medium speed 4 to 5 minutes or until fluffy.
-Add ¼ cup lemon juice; beat until blended.
-Add the eggs, one at a time, beating until incorporated.
+- In a stand mixer bowl, fitted with a paddle attachment, combine the granulated sugar and lemon zest.
+Using your fingers, rub the sugar and lemon zest together until moist and very fragrant.
+Add the softened butter.
+Beat the butter and sugar mixture at medium speed for 4 to 5 minutes or until light in color and fluffy.
+Add the lemon juice; beat until incorporated.
+Over medium speed, slowly add the eggs, one at a time, beating until incorporated.
 Scrape down the bowl once or twice as needed.
 If the batter starts to break slightly as you continue to add the eggs, don't worry.
 It will come back together as we add the flour.